Janson-L/Student-Tutor-System/README.md

-# UTeM-Workshop-1-Student-Tutor-System
+# Student-Tutor-System
-Personal Repository for Workshop 1 Progress

-This is a system for fulfilling Workshop 1 course requirement from UTeM.

 Student Tutor System is a web application that provides a platform for students to organize or attend peer tutoring session.

+This project is carried out to fulfill the course requirement of Workshop 1 (BITU2913) in UTeM.